allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/130-false-claims-meaningful-use-and-hipaa-compliance-what-s-the-connection/blogarticle.md

 ---
-Title: False Claims, Meaningful Use, and HIPAA Compliance: What's the Connection?
+Title: "False Claims, Meaningful Use, and HIPAA Compliance: What's the Connection?"
-SeoTitle: False Claims, Meaningful Use, and HIPAA Compliance: What's the Connection?
+SeoTitle: "False Claims, Meaningful Use, and HIPAA Compliance: What's the Connection?"
 Author: travis
 Fullname: Travis Good, MD
 Date: 07/23/2015